xzf1255/CP-MSUDA/code/README.md

 The contributions of this paper are summarized as follows.

-*  Toward the MSUDA problem, We propose a contrastive combined prototype method,named CP-MSUDA.
+*  Toward the MSUDA problem, We propose a contrastive combined prototype method,named PC-MSUDA.
 Such a method can measure the transferable abilities of each source by calculating combined prototypes.
 The combined prototypes can help reflect the features of each class in source domains.
 + We design a simple yet efficient method to compute the optimal weights of the source domain prototypes and provide a rigorous theoretical proof.
-+ In CP-MSUDA, we propose a coarse-grained alignment strategy to alleviate the issue of low-confidence information loss.
++ In PC-MSUDA, we propose a coarse-grained alignment strategy to alleviate the issue of low-confidence information loss.
 Such a strategy estimate low-confidence target samples with maximum mean discrepancy.

 + Extensive experiments on three widely used benchmark datasets obtain interpretable results, which demonstrate superior and effective performance compared to the existing approaches.